alexodle/golfdraft/README.md

 ## Live updating of scores ##

-Running the following command will update the scores from Yahoo, based on the URL in server/config.js.
+Running the following command will update the scores from pgatour.com, based on the URL in server/config.js.

 ```
 node server/runUpdateScore.js